 Ph.D., Dallas Baptist University

-Jay Ferguson is Head of School at Grace Community School in Tyler.
+Jay Ferguson is the Head of School of Grace Community School in Tyler.
 Grace Community School is the largest private school in East Texas, serving nearly 1000 students in grades kindergarten through 12th.
 He has served in that position since June 2003.
 Grace’s mission is to assist Christian parents in educating, equipping, and encouraging their children to influence the world for Christ.
-Jay attended Highland Park High School in Dallas, Baylor University, and Texas Tech School of Law.
-He was a practicing attorney in Dallas and Tyler for ten years before joining Grace Community School in 2002 as its Director of Development.
-After the departure of the school’s long-time Head of School in summer 2003, Jay became Interim Head of School.
+Jay was a practicing attorney in Dallas and Tyler for ten years before joining Grace Community School in 2002 as its Director of Development.
+After the departure of the school’s long-time Head in summer 2003, Jay became Interim Head of School.
 He assumed the full-time Head of School role in fall 2003.
 Since that time, Jay has worked to build a flourishing culture at Grace, a vibrant educational community that has been awarded Blue Ribbon Exemplary status by the U.S. Department of Education in 2015 and 2017.
-Jay has written extensively on Christian education and training up children in the Lord, and counsels parents on child-raising issues daily.
-He has authored “A Bowed Head and a Humble Heart: The Head of School's Pastoral Role”, in Building a Better School, published by Paideia Press, as well as several journal articles in Christian School Education and the ACSI Blog.
-He writes a weekly blog on spiritual, education and parenting issues called The Head and the Heart.
-He is an adjunct professor at Covenant College in Georgia and at Gordon College in Massachusetts, a frequent speaker at national seminars, and served on the adjunct faculties of the Van Lunen Center at Calvin College and at Peabody College of Vanderbilt.
-Jay is the recipient of the W.C.
+Jay has written extensively on Christian education and related issues.
+He has contributed to Building a Better School, published by Paideia Press, Mindshift: Catalyzing Change in Christian Education, published by Purposeful Design, and Religious Liberty and Education, published by Rowman and Littlefield.
+He is currently co-editing Building a Better School II, focusing on board governance.
+He is a regular contributor to Christian School Education and the ACSI and CESA blogs.
+He also writes a weekly blog on spiritual, education, cultural, and parenting issues.
+He is an adjunct professor in school law and governance at Covenant College in Georgia, at Gordon College in Massachusetts, and at Baylor University.
+He is a frequent speaker at national seminars, and served on the adjunct faculties of the Van Lunen Center at Calvin College and at Peabody College at Vanderbilt University.
+Jay is a past recipient of the W.C.
 Windsor Award for outstanding service in the Tyler community.
 He was named Smith County Outstanding Young Lawyer of the Year.
-He currently serves on boards of organizations operating at the local, state, national, and international level, including the East Texas Communities Foundation.
-He is the Board President of the Texas Private School Association, the Board Chair of the Council on Educational Standards and Accountability, and serves on the executive board of the Association of Christian Schools International.
-He has a heart for mentoring groups of young men and couples.
+He currently serves on boards of organizations operating at the local, state, national, and international level.
+He is the Past President of the Texas Private School Association, the Past Chair of the Council on Educational Standards and Accountability, and is the Current Chair of the Association of Christian Schools International.
+He has a heart for training heads of school, leadership teams, and school boards.
 Jay holds a Bachelors’ Degree from Baylor University, a Juris Doctor from Texas Tech University School of Law, and a Masters’ Degree in Educational Leadership from Covenant College.
-He recently defended his dissertation to earn his Ph.D. in Leadership Studies at Dallas Baptist University.
+He earned his PhD in Leadership Studies at Dallas Baptist University.
 He and his wife, Ashley, are members of Grace Community Church, and have served over 20 years in small group and children’s ministries.
 He currently serves as an elder of Grace Community.
 He and Ashley have three teenage daughters, Emma, Annie, and Ellen.
 He has taught them to love Jesus and football, in that order, which he considers his gift to future sons-in-law, Lord willing.